Democratic strategists nudge silent Biden to address Reade’s allegation: 'Nip this in the bud'

 Mo Elleithee, the founding executive director of Georgetown University's Institute of Politics and Public Service and a Fox News contributor, also believes Biden will say something about the allegations.

-“His campaign’s addressed it.
-I have no doubt he will likely be asked about it and he’ll address and people will decide from there,” Elleithee, a senior spokesman for Hillary Clinton’s 2008 presidential campaign who later served as communications director for the Democratic National Committee, said on Wednesday.
+"His campaign's addressed it.
+I have no doubt he will likely be asked about it and he'll address and people will decide from there," Elleithee, a senior spokesman for Hillary Clinton's 2008 presidential campaign who later served as communications director for the Democratic National Committee, said Wednesday.

 An official from another top-tier Democratic presidential campaign whose former boss competed against Biden for months is calling on the former vice president to directly address Tara Reade's allegations: